nearform/titus/packages/titus-cli/README.md

 ## Features

-* `starter` command to initialise a new Titus application.
+* `init` command to initialise a new Titus application.
 * The ability to choose between a Titus application for the backend, frontend or both.

 ## Installation